hanami/controller/README.md

 __An action is an object__.
 That's important because __you have the full control on it__.
 In other words, you have the freedom to instantiate, inject dependencies and test it, both at the unit and integration level.

-In the example below, the default repository is `Article`.
+In the example below, the default repository is `ArticleRepository`.
 During a unit test we can inject a stubbed version, and invoke `#call` with the params.
 __We're avoiding HTTP calls__, we're also going to avoid hitting the database (it depends on the stubbed repository), __we're just dealing with message passing__.
 Imagine how **fast** the unit test could be.